- Corbado Web UI Components: CorbadoConnectAppend and CorbadoConnectPasskeyList

 Your backend makes a secure API call to Corbado’s

-endpoint (see API Reference).
-This call identifies the user (for example, through acustomerIdentifier
+/v2/connectTokensendpoint (see API Reference).
+This call identifies the user (for example, through acustomerIdentifier) and specifies the intended action ("passkey-append","passkey-list", or"passkey-delete"). - Token includes user-specific data:

 The response from Corbado includes a unique connect token (e.g.,

-).
+ctk1_sxmexzS7RFBaJSA4V4kBFPs45bkxMK).
 This token tells the Corbado Web UI Component or SDK method precisely which user and action it is authorized for (e.g., “create a new passkey for user 123”). - Frontend consumes the connect token: On the frontend or native/mobile application, the Corbado Web UI Component or SDK method receives the token and initiates the passkey flow.
 During this process, Corbado checks the token’s validity.

 - Short-lived & single use: Each connect token expires after a short period (configurable in Corbado’s systems) and is valid for one passkey operation (e.g., a single passkey creation).
 Once expired or used, it cannot be reused.
 This design helps prevent replay attacks and unauthorized reuse.